What is Fly?

 Fly Middleware allow you to implement powerful functions, features, and snippets at the click of a button.
-Depending on the Middleware, it could add data to the backend request headers, enable analytics or security features, change HTML body content, or send custom log or debug information at the end of each request.
+Depending on the Middleware, it could add data to the backend request headers, enable analytics, authentication, or security features, change HTML body content, interact with serverless functions, or send custom log or debug information at the end of each request.

 What about Beta Middleware?

-Powerful new Middleware will be showing up all the time.
+New Middleware join the party often.
 The newest will be marked with the Beta tag.
 These Middleware can be used free of charge until the tag is removed.

 We've got an ever-expanding list of both homemade and third-party Middleware.

-You can explore the documentation for our Middleware Library by clicking here.
+You can explore our Middleware Library by clicking here.